 - Leash or constrain dogs when other hikers or equestrians approach

-Horseback riding is permitted on all trails unless otherwise posted, and the property activity descriptions note which properties have trails most suitable to horses.
-However, most trails are designed for pedestrians, and HALT does not guarantee suitability of any trails for riding.
-Many trails are narrow, have overhanging branches or water crossings.
+Mountain biking and horseback riding are permitted on all trails unless otherwise posted.
+The property activity descriptions note which properties have trails most suitable to horses.
+However, most trails are designed for pedestrians, and HALT does not guarantee suitability of any trails for biking or horseback riding.
+Many trails and bridges are narrow, have overhanging branches, large boulders or water crossings.
 Bridges across streams may not support the weight of horses.
 Please be cautious.

 Note regulations may vary slightly from property to property.
 Please check for posted regulations when visiting a property.